-Mimecast empowers customers with secure multi-tenancy, ensuring high-performance at the lowest possible cost.
-High-functioning micro-services enable the rapid delivery of new products and upgrades.
+Mimecast empowers customers through a micro-services driven architecture which provides secure multi-tenancy, highperformance and enable the rapid delivery of new products and upgrades .
 And a multi-product approach ensures that everything is integrated and functions together, with a unified administration experience and better visibility of risks.

-Mime|OS is a unique, native cloud operating system which represents the ultimate SaaS environment, designed to deliver the true potential of cloud technology to customers today and tomorrow.
-Mime|OS offers secure multitenancy and takes advantage of the cost and performance benefits of industry-standard hardware and resource-sharing, specifically for the secure management of email and data.
+Mime | OS is a unique, native cloud operating system which represents the ultimate SaaS environment, designed to deliver the true potential of cloud technology to customers today and tomorrow.
+Mime | OS offers secure multi-tenancy and takes advantage of the cost and performance benefits of industry-standard hardware and resource-sharing, specifically for the secure management of email and data.
 This allows us to provision efficiently and securely across our customer base, ensuring high-performance at the lowest possible cost for our customers.